SalesforceAIResearch/uni2ts/memory-bank/systemPatterns.md

   - The core model is a pre-trained Moirai transformer from the `uni2ts` library.
   - The model architecture includes a patchified masked encoder, any-variate attention, and mixture distribution output.
   - The model is configured for multivariate time series forecasting, with appropriate patch size, context length, and prediction length.
+  - Pre-training on a large, diverse dataset of financial time series data enhances the model's performance on downstream tasks.

 - **Training Layer**:
   - PyTorch Lightning handles the training loop, including optimization, checkpointing, and logging.